-- year's emissions inventory) or biennially (for the emissions inventories from the previous two years). - 4.
-Campuses subject to the United States Environmental Protection Agency (USEPA) Greenhouse Gas Reporting Program, California Air Resources Board (CARB) Mandatory Greenhouse Gas Emissions Reporting, or participation in the CARB Cap-and-Trade Program will complete the relevant emissions inventories outlined in the USEPA and CARB reporting protocols. - 5.
-Each campus will regularly update its climate action plan for (a) maintaining GHG emissions at or below 1990 levels; (b) achieving climate neutrality for scope 1 and 2 sources by calendar year 2025 (annual 2025 emissions reported in 2026); (c) achieving climate neutrality for the Second Nature Carbon Commitment-specified scope 3 sources (as defined by Second Nature's Carbon Commitment) for calendar year 2050 (annual 2050 emissions reported in 2051); and, (d) climate action planning will integrate environmental justice, adaptation, and resilience.
+- verify all emissions inventories through TCR.
+Campuses may either pursue verification annually (for the previous year's emissions inventory) or biennially (for the emissions inventories from the previous two years). - 4.
+Campuses subject to the United States Environmental Protection Agency (USEPA) Greenhouse Gas Reporting Program, California Air Resources Board (CARB) Mandatory Greenhouse Gas Emissions Reporting, or participation in the CARB Cap-and-Trade Program shallwill complete the relevant emissions inventories outlined in the USEPA and CARB reporting protocols. - 5.
+Each campus will regularly update its climate action plan for (a) maintaining reducing-GHG emissions to be reported in 2990 levels by calendar year 2020 (annual 2020 emissions to be reported in 2021); (b) achieving climate neutrality for scope 1 and 2 sources by calendar year 2025 (annual 2025 emissions reported in 2026);, and (c) achieving climate neutrality for the Second Nature Carbon Commitment-specified scope 3 sources (as defined by Second Nature's Carbon Commitment) for calendar year 2050 (annual 2050 emissions reported in 2051); and, (d) climate action planning will integrate environmental justice, adaptation, and resilience.
 This will include an annual review and update, if needed, of the GHG reduction strategies reported by the campus to the UC Office of the President (UCOP).
-Campuses will include their health locations in the action plan. - 6.
+Campuses shallwill include their health locations in the action plan. - 6.
 Each campus will complete an assessment of Scope 1 emissions from natural gas combustion by 2035 or at the date when that location's combined heat & power plant (or any other major fossil fuel-using campus infrastructure) is planned for capital renewal or major repair, whichever occurs first.
 The assessment should determine the best pathway, at that point, to decarbonize 80% of scope 1 emissions through means other than offsets.
 A de-carbonization assessment should evaluate, but is not limited to, (1) progress toward decarbonization of piped gas, (2) the feasibility of installing on-site carbon capture, (3) electrification of carbon-emitting plant equipment, (4) hydrogen or synthetic methane injection, (5) emergent technologies, and (6) energy efficiency directed at Scope 1 footprint reductions.
 The assessment should be provided to campus leadership and inform each campus's Climate Action Plan. - 7.
 The Climate Change Working Group (CCWG), under the UC Sustainability Steering Committee and represented on the President's Global Climate Leadership Council, will monitor progress toward reaching the stated goals for GHG reduction, and will evaluate suggestions for strategies and programs to reach these goals. - 8.
 The CCWG will develop protocols for growth adjustment, data normalization, and accurate reporting procedures, as required. - 9.
 The University will use only high-quality carbon offsets to meet its climate protection goals beyond its requirements under California's cap-and-trade program.
-High-quality offsets represent real, additional, quantifiable, durable, and enforceable emissions reduction or carbon removal, that have undergone thirdparty verification.7
+High-quality offsets represent real, additional, quantifiable, durable, and enforceable emissions reduction or carbon removal, that have undergone thirdparty verification.